-(7) Scandinavian
+(6) Scandinavian

-A major in Scandinavian requires a minimum of ± 30 to a maximum of ± 48 at the senior level and must include ± 6 at the 400-level.
+A major in Scandinavian requires a minimum of \star 33 to a maximum of \star 48 at the senior level and must include \star 6 at the 400-level.

-Required courses are DANSK 211 and 212, or NORW 211 and 212, or SWED 211 and 212 (or equivalent), plus any combination of senior-level courses in Scandinavian (SCAND) and Danish (DANSK), Norwegian (NORW) or Swedish (SWED), which will meet the Faculty minimum.
+Required courses are DANSK 211 and 212, MLCS 210, or NORW 211 and 212, or SWED 211 and 212 (or equivalent), plus any combination of seniorlevel courses in Scandinavian (SCAND) and Danish (DANSK), Norwegian (NORW) or Swedish (SWED), which will meet the Faculty minimum.

 - (1) Students may take only one of DANSK, NORW or SWED at the 100-level, and likewise at the 200-level. - (2) DANSK 212, NORW 212 or SWED 212 are the prerequisites for all 400-level Scandinavian courses. - (3) SCAND 410 is required for all students with a major subject of concentration in Scandinavian and is strongly recommended as pre- or corequisite for all students in senior Scandinavian literature courses at the 400-level. - (4) Students fluent in one of the Scandinavian languages should consult the Department.
 In courses where the readings are in the original Scandinavian languages, essays and examinations may generally be written in a Scandinavian language or English, with no reward or penalty to the student for choosing one language over the other.
 However, those majoring in Scandinavian in the BA programs must write at least one essay in a Scandinavian language in each course. - (5) Pursuant to an agreement between the two universities, students majoring in Scandinavian languages and literatures at the University of Alberta may take certain courses in Icelandic language, literature, and culture at the University of Manitoba which are creditable toward their degree.
 Subject to Faculty regulations, students can therefore study up to three Scandinavian languages and their literature and culture in a BA (Scandinavian).

 Students must meet all pertinent Faculty regulations at their home university and the host institution.
 They should therefore seek early Departmental and Faculty permission when considering participation in the program.
 A list of courses approved for transfer of credit is available from the Department of Modern Languages and Cultural Studies and the Faculty.
 Students should be aware that, while the cooperating departments will make every effort to offer all courses as proposed for a given academic year, they reserve the right of cancellation at any time up to the start of classes, should unforeseen circumstances occur.

-(8) Spanish
+(7) Spanish

-A major in Spanish requires a minimum of $\bigstar 30$ to a maximum of $\bigstar 48$ at the senior level including at least $\bigstar 6$ at the 400-level.
+A major in Spanish requires a minimum of \star 33 to a maximum of \star 48 at the senior level including at least \star 6 at the 400-level.
 Courses selected must include

-- a. either SPAN 211 and 212 and 300, or SPAN 306 and ★6 of additional SPAN - ★3 selected from SPAN 321, 322 - c. ★9 selected from SPAN 303, 307, 309, 325, 330, 335, 341, 342, 343, 360, LA ST 205, 210, of which no more than ★3 may be selected from SPAN 330, 360, LA ST 205, 210 - d. ★3 selected from SPAN 305, 370, 371, 475, 476, 478 - ★6 in Spanish at the 400-level of which at least ★3 must be selected from SPAN 440, 441, 445, 450, 452, 455, 457, 460
+- a.
+MLCS 210 - b. either SPAN 211 and 212 and 300, or SPAN 306 and $\bigstar6$ of additional SPAN - c. ★3 selected from SPAN 321, 322 - ★9 selected from SPAN 303, 307, 309, 325, 330, 335, 341, 342, 343, 360, LA ST 205, 210, of which no more than ★3 may be selected from SPAN 330, 360, LA ST 205, 210 - e. ★3 selected from SPAN 305, 370, 371, 475, 476, 478 - f. ★6 in Spanish at the 400-level of which at least ★3 must be selected from SPAN 440, 441, 445, 450, 452, 455, 457, 460

-A major in Ukrainian requires a minimum of $\bigstar 30$ to a maximum of $\bigstar 48$ at the senior level, including at least $\bigstar 12$ at the 400-level or higher.
+A major in Ukrainian requires a minimum of \star 33 to a maximum of \star 48 at the senior level, including at least \star 12 at the 400-level or higher.
 The following are required: